SamerElhamdo/x-twitter-mcp-server/README.md

 ## Features

+- **🔐 Local Database Authentication**: Store Twitter API credentials locally and use only username
+- **🌐 Web API Interface**: Manage accounts via web interface at http://127.0.0.1:8000/docs
+- **📱 Account Management**: Add, update, test, and remove Twitter accounts easily
-- Fetch user profiles, followers, and following lists.
+- Fetch user profiles, followers, and following lists
-- Post, delete, and favorite tweets.
+- Post, delete, and favorite tweets
-- Search Twitter for tweets and trends.
+- Search Twitter for tweets and trends
-- Manage bookmarks and timelines.
+- Manage bookmarks and timelines
-- Built-in rate limit handling for the Twitter API.
+- Built-in rate limit handling for the Twitter API
-- **Enhanced Security**: Twitter API credentials are required in each request, eliminating the need for environment variables.
-- Uses Twitter API v2 with proper authentication (API keys and tokens), avoiding the username/password hack to minimize the risk of account suspensions.
+- Uses Twitter API v2 with proper authentication (API keys and tokens)
-- Provides a complete implementation of Twitter API v2 endpoints for user management, tweet management, timelines, and search functionality.
+- Provides a complete implementation of Twitter API v2 endpoints

+## How It Works

+1. **First Time Setup**: Add your Twitter account credentials via the web API
+2. **Daily Usage**: Just provide your username in each request
+3. **Secure Storage**: Credentials are stored locally in SQLite database
+4. **Easy Management**: Web interface for account management

 ## Prerequisites